Theory of

 As follows

-CODE WORDS: absolutes, beautiful, bed, behave, bigger, comma, competent, crotch, dogs, equal, fallacious, fly, Grande, heard, helicopter, hide, high, ideas, keyboard, knows, labor, luck, matters, missing, molehills, mountains, name's, neither, occur, passion, peed, pop, priorities, prove, proves, simplify, sober, suggest, [talking], unusual, writer's
+CODE WORDS: absolutes, all right, back-story, bed, behave, cash, comma, competent, crotch, dogs, equal, electronic, fallacious, fly, Grande, heard, helicopter, hide, high, ideas, knows, labor, luck, matters, missing, molehills, mountains, name's, neither, occur, oftentimes, passion, peed, pop, priorities, prove, proves, simplify, sober, suggest, [talking]

 IX